NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 The "Proposal flow" consist of functionality for:
     - those making a proposal and applying for funding
-    - the moderators/sponsors that reviews and approves the applications, register the recipients, and make the payment requests
+    - the moderators/sponsors that reviews and approves the proposals
-    - the trustees that make the actual payment

 # Overall acceptance criterias ( applies to each user story ))